MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

 ### Use the Power Fx formula bar

-A new **fx** command is available in the toolbar for each component that supports Power Fx:
+The toolbar includes a new **fx** command for components that support Power Fx:

 :::image type="content" source="media/power-fx/command-bar.png" alt-text="Screenshot of the Power Fx command in the command bar of a text control.":::